eduardofischermath/homemade_graphs/ISSUES.md

 ## ISSUE #0058 OPEN

-Optionally, write interface for union-find structure (which hides the idea of parents and leaders, and only cares about union and find).
+Idea: write interface for union-find structure (which hides the idea of parents and leaders, and only cares about union and find).

-## ISSUE #0059 OPEN
+## ISSUE #0059 ONGOING

 Try to save memory in solve_full_problem in StateDigraphSolveTSP for tabulation by using a list instead of a dict.
 (After all, this dictionary is anyway indexed